Colca Canyon 3D/2N

 Pukara

-Then it is on to Amantani Island, which is inhabited by over 3,000 Quechua-speaking natives, still governed by their ancient traditions, whose main occupations are the production of ceramics and textiles.
-You can explore the Inca and Tiahuanco archaeological remains on the island.
-The positive energy here is so powerful, you have an almost panoramic view of the lake and you will not want to miss the sunset and sunrise either.
+Then you head to the island of Amantani, which is inhabited by more than 3,000 Quechua-speaking natives, still governed by their ancient traditions, whose main occupations are the production of ceramics and textiles.
+You can explore the Inca and Tiahuanaco archaeological remains on the island.
+The positive energy here is so powerful that you have an almost panoramic view of the lake and you won’t want to miss the sunset and sunrise either.
+Lunch is a simple affair provided by us before spending the night in the home of a local islander, to enjoy the hospitality of a typical Amantani home.

-Professional bilingual guide (Spanish - English).
+Professional bilingual guide (spanish - english).

-Bus (Cusco - Puno - Cusco).
+Transportation (Cusco - Puno - Cusco).

-Private guided tour.
+Private tour.

 Last dinner.